 In 2025, the social media landscape is undergoing significant disruption.
 From platform fragmentation to shifting regulatory conversations, the presence of polarizing figures continues to cast a long shadow over the digital world.
-This article explores how these actions are directly and indirectly affecting social media growth across platforms.
+This article explores how these developments are directly and indirectly affecting social media growth across platforms.

 1. Platform Fragmentation and Echo Chambers